 |Share this gorgeous gallery on |

-and Forever Photography Studio
+and Taylor Lord Photography

 are members of our Little Black Book.
 Find out how members are chosen by visiting our FAQ page

 Ever since the day I first saw Annie Banks walk down the aisle to “Canon in D” I’ve held a very special place in my heart for backyard weddings.
 So to say that this sweeter than sweet homespun affair has captured my very being is sort of an understatement.
 The perfect combo of simple + elegant with just a dash of vintage goodness, it’s pure perfection.
 See it all captured by Mustard Seed Photography here.